 St John’s Church Six Bells.

-I don’t think this project was put into motion as it was reported to have been planned to build “onto an existing” Nave and at a cost of £1,200.
-It was later reported that the Rev had decided to have an Iron structured Church built at half the cost.
-The original planned/proposed Church may have been in a different location?
+I don’t think this project was put into motion as it was reported to have been planned to build “onto an existing” nave and at a cost of £1,200.
+It was later reported that the reverend had decided to have an iron structured church built at half the cost.
+The original planned, proposed church may have been in a different location?

 The Official Opening of the Church.

 On Monday 10th April 1905 the St John’s Church was officially opened.
 The Rev D. Felix had acquired land from the Hanbury Estate and Messrs J. Lancaster & Co.
-The site for the Church was on a small piece of ground between Arrail Street and River Row (later re-named Griffin Street) close to the Miners Institute.
-The dedication service started at 8.30am with the celebration of the Holy Communion with the Preacher being Rev E. Morgan B.A of Trevethin and in the afternoon a special dedicatory service was held with the Rev J. L. Croft of Cwm as the Preacher.
-On the following Tuesday 11th April Rev Owen Davies of Blaina preached and in the afternoon service Baptisms took place.
+The site for the church was on a small piece of ground between Arrail Street and River Row (later re-named Griffin Street) close to the Six Bells Miners Institute.
+The dedication service started at 8.30am with the celebration of the Holy Communion with the preacher being Rev E. Morgan B.A of Trevethin and in the afternoon a special dedicatory service was held with the Rev J. L. Croft of Cwm as the preacher.
+On the following Tuesday 11th April Rev Owen Davies of Blaina preached and in the afternoon service baptisms took place.

-As mentioned the Rev D. Felix decided to go in for the option of having an Iron structured Church and Messrs Humphries of Knightsbridge were the Contractors.
-The Church was built to accommodate 300 people and the construction cost £600.
-At the time of completion £175 had been raised.
-Mr C. Hales of Hitchen gave a handsome Font and other gifts towards the furnishings.
+As mentioned the Rev D. Felix decided to go in for the option of having an iron structured church.
+The church was built to accommodate 300 people and the construction cost £600.
+At the time of completion £175. had been raised.
+Mr C. Hales of Hitchen gave a handsome font and other gifts towards the furnishings.

-The St John’s Church was deemed unfit for purpose in the 1960s and rebuilt on the same site.
-The new Church was opened at Easter in April 1969.
+The St John’s Church was deemed unfit for purpose in the 1960’s and rebuilt on the same site.
+The entrance was moved from Arrail Street into Griffin Street.
+The new church was opened at Easter in April 1969.
 It is still in service today.